MarkLodato/ITE/ITE/6/README.md

     *   Example: `"cpe:2.3:a:gnu:gcc:2.95.1:…"`
     *   Pro: Could be useful for recording
         [CVE Entries](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures).
-    *   Pro: Could be useful as a “source” in a provenance attestation (i.e. not subject).
+    *   Pro: Could be useful as a "source" in a provenance attestation (i.e. not subject).
     *   Con: Goes against monotonicity principle.
-Instead, we recommend an attestation saying “zero CVEs”.
+Instead, we recommend an attestation saying "zero CVEs".
     *   Con: Goes against our idea for binding attestations to particular artifacts.
 This, on the other hand, is more of a matcher.
 *   git\_repo (git URL and optionally branch)
     *   Example: `"{ url: "https://github.com/curl/curl", branch: "master" }`
     *   Pro: Could be used to, for example, say that a particular repo was configured in a certain way, e.g. had code review enabled.
-    *   Pro: Could be useful as a “source” in a provenance attestation (i.e. not subject).
+    *   Pro: Could be useful as a "source" in a provenance attestation (i.e. not subject).
     *   Con: Not an immutable reference to a software artifact.